readysettech/readyset/README.md

 # Unbounded Interval Tree

-A Rust implementation of an interval tree, based on the one described by Cormen et al. (2009, Section 14.3: Interval trees, pp. 348–354).
+A Rust implementation of an interval tree, based on the one described by Cormen et al., (2009), Introduction to Algorithms (3rd ed., Section 14.3: Interval trees, pp. 348–354).
 An interval tree is useful to query efficiently a database of intervals.
 This implementation is generic in that it works with intervals of values implementing `Ord+Clone` traits.
 The bounds can be inclusive, exclusive, or unbounded.
 Here are some examples of valid intervals:

 * [5, 9] <- inclusive/inclusive integers
 * [-2.3, 18.81) <- inclusive/exclusive floats